judeGibbons/recipe_finder/README.md

 is restricted to the Life and Style section, the number of results per page is set to 20, and the sort order is newest article first.

+The app currently doesn't support IE9 and below.

 The page is live [here](http://gimaju.net/recipes/).

 Still to do: